History of rail transport in Sweden: Further expansion 1891–1937

 The railway building continued in 1891 when the construction of Malmbanan, an iron ore railway between Luleå and Narvik in Norway, was begun.
 It was finished in 1902.

 In 1896 the state bought all railways on the west coast and began constructing Bohusbanan (the Bohuslän railway, Bohus Line) between Gothenburg and Strömstad.
 It was intended to continue to Oslo but the dissolution of the Swedish-Norwegian Union stopped the construction of the line and Strömstad became the end of the line.

 In 1907 the first part of the Inland Line ("Inlandsbanan") was started.
 In 1909 the train ferry line between Trelleborg and Sassnitz was opened, making it possible to travel directly between Berlin and Stockholm.

 In 1914 the railway between Norrköping (at Östra stambanan) and Järna (at Västra stambanan) opened, making the trip between Malmö and Stockholm shorter.

-In 1917 a railway between Boden and Haparanda was finished, and two years later a bridge was built over the river Torne to connect Haparanda with the Finnish town of Tornio.
+In 1917 a railway between Boden and Haparanda was finished, and two years later the Tornio–Haparanda railway with a bridge over the river Torne was built to connect Haparanda with the Finnish town of Tornio.

 In 1927, the East Coast Line was completed.

-In 1937, The Inland Railway was completed.
+In 1937, the Inland Railway was completed.